TamimEhsan/interview-questions-bangladesh/docs/companies/srbd.md

 > [!TIP]
 > SRBD organizes a coding contest every year.
 The prize money is very handsome.
 Apart from that, if you do advance to round 2 or 3 means you might get a call for interview skipping the initial screening

+> [!NOTE]
+> SRBD employees have the opportunity to file patents for innovative work developed during their tenure.
 ## Interview Stages
 SRBD takes interview in two round.